dengsgo/flutter_d_navigator/README.md

 - Support for parameter passing between pages;
 - Support for custom complex page parameters;
 - Built-in permission verification logic to facilitate page jump authentication (such as having to log in to access);
+- Not mutually exclusive with the Navigator component, can be used together in a project.
+(PS: The route registered by DNavigator cannot be used in Navigator, and vice versa)

 ## Getting Started